seanmr7/Caesar-Cipher/README.md

-Replaces each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
+Each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.